mcognetta/mcognetta.github.io/index.md

 @def title = "theoretically good with computers"

 ## recent updates
+  * (2025-11) I successfully defended my thesis, *Practical and Theoretical Aspects of Tokenization*, and will graduate in March.
   * (2025-10) I've moved back to the US and started again full time at Google on the Gboard team.
   * (2025-08) *Tokenization as Finite-State Transduction* was accepted to Computational Linguistics. [[Paper]](https://direct.mit.edu/coli/article/doi/10.1162/coli.a.23/132855/Tokenization-as-Finite-State-Transduction) [[Code]](https://github.com/mcognetta/tokenization-as-finite-state-transduction)